UnitedPlanet/intrexx-cloud-playbooks/README.md

 ## Introduction

 A clustered Intrexx installation does not differ very much from a standalone Intrexx setup.
-Actually, you could install Intrexx as usual on one machine (VM, physical machines) and enable cluster mode afterwards by activating cluster configuration and sharing or mounting the portal folder on the other machines.
+Actually, you can install Intrexx as usual on one machine (VM, physical machines) and enable cluster mode afterwards by activating cluster configuration and sharing or mounting the portal folder on the other machines.
 While this is possible but cumbersome, the preferred way of setting up an Intrexx cluster is to prepare the required infrastructure (on premise, datacenter or cloud) and then use the setup scripts provided in this repository to install the Intrexx instances and required dependencies automatically.

 As Intrexx uses internally a thin data grid layer to enable communication and data structure sharing between cluster instances, it is very flexible in the way a cluster can be designed, deployed and operated.
 There are only a few requirements and things you have to consider when migrating from Intrexx standalone to Intrexx distributed.
 In particular, these points are